GregorR/eyc/OBJECT_MODEL.md

 Suggestions are the most unique and sophisticated type in EYC.

 A suggestion is an array of actions, each of which comes in one of three forms: an extension, a retraction, or a method call.
-Suggestions are stored as arrays.
+Suggestions are stored as arrays, with an additional `id` field.

 Each suggestion action is an object, with a form dependent on which type of action.